 5. Preheat oven to 350F.
 Take the pastry dough out from the frig and cut into thirds.
 Roll out one of the portions on a floured surface into a 1/8" thick round.
 Fit a round of parchment paper or waxed paper on to the bottom of a 9" springform pan, then butter and flour it.
 Place the dough on top of the parchment and spread it out with your fingers as needed to make sure it covers the entire bottom of the pan.

-6. In the meantime, wrap the remaining two portions of pastry dough in plastic wrap, place in a Ziplock-type bag and freeze until ready for another use.
+6. In the meantime, wrap the remaining two portions of pastry dough in plastic wrap, place in a Ziplock-type bag and refrigerate up to 3-4 days, or freeze until ready for another use.
 This dough will keep for up to a month in the freezer.

 7. Bake the pastry dough for about 15 minutes (on a rack midway up the oven) or until the crust is lightly golden.
 Remove the pan from the oven and set aside to cool.